UmairKhalid786/OneValet/README.md

 # OneValet
-This project is meant for One Valet challenge
+This project is meant for the One Valet challenge

 ## Features
-Project have 5 different screens
+The project have 5 different screens
 - Splash
 - Home
 - Devices